Home > Short-term health insurance > Short-term health insurance in Pennsylvania

 Short-term health insurance in Pennsylvania is available to residents (individuals or families) who meet insurers’ underwriting guidelines.

-Short-term health insurance plans typically do not cover pre-existing conditions, and they often use post-claims underwriting (meaning that they will go back through a person’s medical records after a claim is filed, to make sure it isn’t related to a pre-existing medical condition).2
+Short-term health medical insurance plans typically do not cover pre-existing conditions, and they often use post-claims underwriting (meaning that they may go back through a person’s medical records after a claim is filed, to make sure it isn’t related to a pre-existing medical condition).4

-If you’re in need of health insurance coverage in the Keystone State outside of the annual open enrollment period (November 1 to January 15), your first step should be to see whether you’re eligible for a special enrollment period that would allow you to enroll in an ACA-compliant major medical plan.
-There are a variety of qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Pennsylvania (Pennie.com).
+If you need health insurance coverage in the Keystone State outside of the annual open enrollment period (November 1 to January 15), your first step should be to see whether you’re eligible for a special enrollment period that would allow you to enroll in an ACA-compliant major medical plan.
+There are a variety of qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Pennsylvania (known as Pennie).

 ACA plans are purchased on a month-to-month basis, so an eligible individual can enroll (with a premium subsidy if eligible) even if coverage is only needed for a few months before another policy takes effect.